leapfrogtechnology/sync-db/docs/sql.md

 ```

-**Note: When the object sql files aren't placed under the directories named after the schema, they are associated with the default schema.**
+**Note: When the SQL files aren't placed under the schema directories, they are associated with the default schema.**